odoo/documentation/accounting/bank/misc/interbank.rst

 Save and confirm the changes to register the payment.

 In terms of accounting the money is now booked in the transfer account.
-We’ll need to import bank statements to book the money in the final accounts.
+We'll need to import bank statements to book the money in the final accounts.

 .. _Reconcile: